Skip to content ↓

 a.narga@corley.thrive.ac

 Any safeguarding/welfare concerns are passed through the Safeguarding Team who are trained as 'Designated Safeguarding Lead’s' in compliance with statutory requirements.
 All concerns are promptly acted upon.
-If you have any serious concerns, please do not hesitate to contact the Safeguarding Team (01676 540218) who know who to contact and are experienced at using the appropriate degree of confidentiality.
+If you have any serious concerns, please do not hesitate to contact the Safeguarding Team via the school office 01676 540218, just request to speak to a member of the safeguarding team, or via their personal email addresses who know who to contact and are experienced at using the appropriate degree of confidentiality.

 WHAT IS MASH